-Doctors 4 You is to always provide its patients with a best possible service.
+Doctors 4 You is to always provide its patients with the best possible service.
 We are always interested to hear your opinion on how well you think we are doing.
 We welcome suggestions and constructive criticism as they help us to improve our service.
-Please present your views in writing at reception or use our suggestion box.
+Please present your views in writing at reception, email or use our suggestion box.

-All complaints should be submitted in either by writing to the Clinic Office at Doctors 4 You 445 Lordship Lane London N22 5DJ, or contact through Tel:02032401028, or send via E-mail at: email@example.com.
+All complaints should be submitted either by writing to the Clinic Office at Doctors 4 You, 445 Lordship Lane London N22 5DJ, or contact through Tel:02032401028, or send via E-mail at: email@example.com.

 Please note that we keep strictly to the rules of medical confidentiality.
 If you are complaining on behalf of someone else, we must know that you have their permission to do so.
 A note signed by the person concerned will be required.